SocialMachineLab/ArtworkOntology/DATA.md

 ## Data Preprocessing

-1. Understand data scale, format, and summarize data types, missing values, and other basic information for each field
+1. Understand data scale, format, and summarise data types, missing values, and other basic information for each field

     - Use Python's Pandas library to read the data file and understand basic information such as the attribtues and the type of attributes.